ameyjadiye/feedback-system/README.md

 # feedback-system
-Goal is to create generic feedback collation system for gathering feedback of listed people from large crowd.
+Goal is to create generic feedback collation system for gathering feedback of listed people *or* Organizations from large crowd.

+Feedback system can be used as employee 360 feedback, students feedback, goverment feedback system or any other where we can get feedback from large crowd.

 ## Users
 * admin
-* candidates
+* candidates / organization
 * responders

 ## Technology Stack